olaghattas/smart_home_pytree/README.md

 - (b) Protocol names and their corresponding identifiers (e.g., `medicine_am`) along with information needed for the protocols.

 ---

+### `robot_actions directory: `
+contains the action servers needed for the robot:

+#### `generic_action_server.py`
+Defines the base class for action servers.
+It raises an error if the derived class does not implement `execute_callback`.

+Currently availbale action servers: mock docking: mock undocking:

+TODO:
+undocking: actually send undock
+docking: actually dock the robot question answer

+---
 ### `smart_home_pytree directory: `

 This directory contains two main folders: **`trees`** and **`behaviors`**.